Boolean Network

 • nsim (int, optional): Number of initial conditions to simulate (default is 500).
 Ignored if ‘initial_sample_points’ are provided.

-• initial_sample_points (list, optional): List of initial states (in decimal) to use.
+• initial_sample_points (list[int | list[int]], optional): List of initial states to use.
+‘INITIAL_SAMPLE_POINTS_AS_BINARY_VECTORS’ specifies whether these points are given as vectors or decimals.

-• n_steps_timeout (int, optional): Maximum number of update steps allowed per simulation (default 100000).
+• n_steps_timeout (int, optional): Maximum number of update steps allowed per simulation (default 1000).

 Returns:

-• dict: A dictionary containing:
+• dict[str:Variant]: A dictionary containing:

 • NumberOfAttractors (int): Total number of unique attractors found.
 This is a lower bound.

 • NumberOfTimeouts (int): Number of simulations that timed out before reaching an attractor.
+Increase ‘n_steps_timeout’ to reduce this number.

 Compute the exact number of attractors in a Boolean network using a fast, vectorized approach.